 Purchase secondhand clothes.
 Kids outgrow their clothes so quickly.
 Buying clothes at a secondhand or resale store like Once Upon a Child or Sproutfitter’s can save you hundreds a year on clothing purchases.
 Sometimes, you’ll even find an item or two with new tags on them!
 Unless you’re saving their small clothes for a younger sibling (or just throwing them away because of the holes and stains), you can sell your outgrown clothing to these stores too.

 Buy gently used items.
 Just like their clothes, kids grow out of car seats, sports equipment, and toys quickly.
-Before buying a replacement brand new, see if you can find one on Facebook Marketplace or Kidizen for a lower price.
+Before buying a replacement brand new, see if you can find one on Facebook Marketplace for a lower price.
 If you have local mom friends in the area, see if you can swap some outgrown or unused kid items too.

 Reevaluating your housing.
 Many families start to look for a larger home as the family grows.
 Before packing up and moving to a larger home, consider making upgrades to your current home first.
 If you have an unfinished basement, you can finish it and add extra bedrooms, an office, or a living space to grow into.
 Or you can use those upgrades to increase the value of your home and sell it for a higher price.
 Then you’ll have a higher budget for your next home.
 Opening a Home Equity Loan with Alltru makes it easy to borrow money from the equity of your home to make the updates you need.